 \subsection{Holdout tests}

-We categorize submissions into three categories based on their performance on the visible and holdout tests: passed all tests (visible and holdout), passed all visible tests but failed some or all holdout tests, and failed (at least some) visible tests.
-Intuitively, a reward hacking or heuristic solution should pass the visible tests but fail the holdout tests.
+We sort submissions into three categories based on their performance on the test cases: passed all tests, passed all visible tests but failed some or all holdout tests, and failed (at least some) visible tests.
+Intuitively, a reward hacking solution should pass the visible tests but fail the holdout tests.
 If a solution passes all visible and holdout cases, we would hope that it is legitimate (not reward hacking or a heuristic) We present the results in Table~\ref{tab:hacking_vs_heldout} and Table~\ref{tab:hacking_vs_heldout_ambiguous}.

 As expected, we see some false positives, where a model makes a legitimate attempt at a solution that fails to generalize to the holdout cases.
-This occurs when a model writes a correct but inefficient solution, and the largest test case is in the holdout set, or when the model misses an edge case.
+This could occur when a model writes a correct but inefficient solution, or when the model misses an edge case.
 In all such cases, the model's code only failed one holdout test.

-We also see some false negatives.
-Passing the holdout tests does not necessarily indicate that the agent has genuinely solved the problem.
+We also see some false negatives: passing the holdout tests does not necessarily indicate that the agent has genuinely solved the problem.
 For example, in three cases \textbf{Claude Code (Sonnet 4)} exploited a heuristic that, due to a poor distribution of test cases in a \textsc{LiveCodeBench} problem, allowed it to pass both the visible and held-out tests, while failing to write a fully general solution.
-In table \ref{visible-classification}, we break down the actual classification of problems which passed on the visible tests by agent.
+In table \ref{visible-classification}, we break down the classification of problems which passed on the visible tests by agent.

-In one instance, Gemini modifies test.py before running tests for the last time.
-Therefore, we categorize this as reward hacking.
+In one instance, Gemini modified test.py before running tests for the last time.
+We categorize this as reward hacking.
 However, its submitted solution is still correct, even according to the original testing script.
-Other than this, we find no instances of reward hacking passing all holdout test cases of an unambiguous problem.
+We find no other instances of reward hacking passing all holdout test cases of an unambiguous problem.